alexbasson/talks/app/modular-monoliths/script-ruby.md

 ### adapter-extraction?frame=4

-create a new deployable module which imports the Moves DB and Moves API modules, and now that's a separately deployable thing.
+create a new deployable module which requires the Moves DB and Moves API modules, and now that's a separately deployable thing.
 And we're done.

 Again, almost nothing changes and nothing actually moves.
 You just create a couple of new things.
 And I should mention that this is, like, the cheapest and most non-destructive way of doing this.
-There is a drawback, which is that the Moves DB adapter, initially it had to implement an interface from GamePlay policy, that's what allowed it to fit into the port.
+There is a drawback, which is that the Moves DB adapter, initially it had to extend a module from GamePlay policy, that's what allowed it to fit into the port.
 And so actually it still

 ### adapter-extraction?frame=5

 has a code dependency on GamePlay policy.
 The GamePlay policy module has effectively become a shared library between these two services.
 And if you don't want that to be true, then you are going to have to make some modifications to the Moves DB module.
 But they're going to be pretty cheap.
-It's going to be, like, deleting the reference to the interface, maybe creating a copy of whatever data objects it's supposed to construct.
+It's going to be, like, removing the include of the module, maybe creating a copy of whatever data objects it's supposed to construct.
 So fairly simple things.
 But it is a little bit more work if you want to remove that shared library dependency.
 And it's maybe also worth mentioning: if you're going to be doing that anyway, the fact that you needed to do this extraction suggests that Moves DB might be a separate bounded context.
 The evidence for this is that there's a team that wants to do something, and to do that they need the data that lives inside of Moves DB.
 But what they're doing has nothing to do with GamePlay, and that's why you didn't want to just service it as part of your GamePlay policy object.

 And so, you might want to